fishing with hemingway

 Hemingway, Ernest, The Nick Adams Stories: Big Two Hearted River (Charles Scribner's Sons; Reissue edition,1981) p.
 179

 Ross, Lillian, 'How do you like it now, Gentleman', The New Yorker (New York, May 15, 1950), digital edition

 Stein, Gertrude, Selected Writings of Gertrude Stein, Ed.
 Carl Van Vechten (New York: Vintage, 1962) p.
 207

 Young, Phillip, Ernest Hemingway: A Reconsideration (University Park: Pennsylvania State UP, Publisher, 1966, revised edition), p.
 47

-MELISSA CHAMBERS is an ensemble theatre director and co-founder of The Signal House.
-She has created shows for companies in Australia (where she is originally from), New York (where she lived from 2008–2014), and in London for The Signal House.
-She is a visiting director at East 15 Acting School and has taught at Rose Bruford College and RCSSD.
-Her original work has toured to festivals in New York, Amsterdam and Norway.
-She has been previously published in the journal Freerange.
+MELISSA CHAMBERS is a theatre artist, and co-founder of The Signal House Edition.
+She has created shows for companies in Australia (where she is originally from), New York (where she lived from 2008–2014), and for The Signal House in London.
+She teaches theatre-making at conservatories around London, and her original work has toured to festivals in New York, Amsterdam, Norway and Australia.
+She has also been published in Freerange.

 (Image credit: Leaping Trout, 1888, Winslow Homer, Metropolitan Museum of Art)